8 Tips to Support Distance Learning Success

 Tips to improve distance learning and image of boy on computer

-With parents balancing work and their kids’ home learning needs, it’s not surprising that many families are struggling to find their school groove.
+With many parents balancing work and their kids’ home learning needs, it’s not surprising that many families struggle to find their school groove.
 Distance learning requires focused attention and effort, which can be challenging for kids even under normal circumstances.
-The following eight tips support distance learning success.
+The following eight tips support success in distance learning.

 image of girl working on home computer